agata/hyprsets/README.md

 Launch behavior:
 - If a layout is present, HyprSets traverses it, launching each slot and applying split ratios as windows appear.
+- Slot/command launches wait 1s by default; set `wait_after_ms` on a layout slot to change the gap before the next slot (useful for slow-starting apps).
 - Without a layout, commands are executed sequentially with a short delay.
 - `workspace` (optional per workset) forces launch on a specific workspace name/ID or `special[:name]`; empty/missing uses the currently active workspace.
 - On launch it asks whether to close existing windows on the active workspace (skipped if none are present).